 GET LOW has foul language (29 mostly light obscenities and seven profanities), some very light violence, and some mature thematic elements (such as Felix confessing to adultery in his past).
 However, it is filled with strong moral, redemptive and Christian elements including forgiveness, positive mention of prayer, pastors, and a Christian funeral.
 The only short-failing of the movie’s redemptive content is that, even though Felix eventually asks for forgiveness, he never deliberately calls on Jesus Christ for salvation, though it is implied.
 However, discerning audiences, especially older teens and adults, will certainly enjoy this fantastic, dramatic tale based on a true story.

+GET LOW is set in the 1930s in the mountains of Tennessee.
+Robert Duvall plays Felix, an old hermit who invites the entire town to his funeral…while he is still alive.
+The solitary curmudgeon wants to throw a live funeral so he can tell the whole town his life story and pay for forgiveness from his past sins.
+Felix hires the local funeral home director, the greedy and self-serving Frank Quinn, played by Bill Murray.
+As Felix and Frank prepare for the unusual funeral, a caring pastor helps both men learn about the free gift of forgiveness and the beauty of redemption.
 GET LOW is one of the best movies for mature audiences this year.
 The story develops at a perfect pace.
 The direction is simple and direct.
 Robert Duvall’s scene-stealing performance as Felix is magnificent.
 He leads a very talented cast.
 GET LOW has plenty of foul language, most of it light.
 It also has brief violence and some mature elements, such as a confession of past adultery.
 However, the movie is filled with strong moral, redemptive and Christian elements including forgiveness, prayer, a positive pastor, and a Christian funeral.